Doctoral Student Academic Technology Equity Fellowship

 Under the direction of the AVP of Academic Technology, the fellow will be expected to (1) participate in staff meetings and consultations in Academic Technology, (2) facilitate a faculty technology workshop, and (3) deliver a scholarly talk to campus constituencies.
 Awardees may complete their scholarly work over two consecutive terms of the year following selection and disseminate their work in the following term.

 This is an annual fellowship to start in summer and end at the end of the spring term.
-Applications must be received by 11:00 p.m. on April 1st, 2021.
-Successful applicants will be notified of their award by May 15th.
+Applications deadlines for the next Fellowship will be announced in 2022.

 Selection Process and Award